 While some products on the market contain far less CBD than advertised, we publish all our up-to-date certificates of analysis (COAs) on our website: https://grasseriverhemp.com/coa/

-There have been studies showing that CBD can help in anxiety disorders, depression, substance abuse disorders, glaucoma, and more.
+There have been studies showing that CBD can help some conditions.
 Further, it is well tolerated by most people though you may experience some side effects and drug interactions so please talk to your physician before adding CBD products, including ours, to your health regimen.

 Is hemp a source of CBD?